LesJahames/mindustry-hacked/README.md

 * Core: H4CK3D (Durable, 100k of items, 5x5 size, houses one of the most powerful units FL4GSH1P)

-> Currently it can be placed on all bases except Nucleus (I'm guessing because that base is also 5x5)
+> Currently it can be placed on all bases except bases with size of 6x6.
+(In which pick this core rather than the other else you can't ever get this core placed)

 ## Unit List